Jerry’s wife had filed for divorce. She was willing to mediate the legal issues but made it clear she had no interest in reconciliation.

 Jerry took this counsel to heart even though his wife insisted that he move out.
 As we worked through the legal issues attendant to their divorce over the next few months, he asked God to radically change his heart and behavior.

 His children were the first ones to notice how differently he was acting, especially when it came to controlling his temper.
-When they reported their observations to his wife, she was skeptical.
-But after a few months, she, too, could see real changes in her husband.
+One day when he had them over for dinner, he burned his hand on a hot pan.
+Instead swearing and throwing the pan against a wall, he said, “Ouch!”
+And a moment later, “That wasn’t very smart, was it?”
+All in a normal tone of voice.
+When the children reported the incident to his wife, she was skeptical.
+But after a few more weeks, she, too, acknowledged that he was changing.

 It was a happy day for all of us when they tore up the divorce papers and committed themselves to counseling and rebuilding their marriage.